-The basic aims in the treatment of MPS are to ameliorate the pain, increase muscle strength, and achieve full range of motion (ROM) and appropriate posture of the joint associated with the affected muscle [6].
-In addition, since MPS also adversely affects individuals' emotional states and disability status, it is also important for treatment to yield psychosocial benefits.
-Studies have reported higher risk of depression levels in individuals diagnosed with MPS than in healthy individuals.
-The relationship between depression level and pain severity is also noteworthy [7].
-Since pain leads to restrictions in functional activities, neck disability increases in line with the duration of MPS [8].
+Copyright© 2024 The Author.
+Published by Galenos Publishing House on behalf of Cyprus Turkish Medical Association.
+This is an open access article under the Creative Commons AttributionNonCommercial 4.0 International (CC BY-NC 4.0) License.
+The basic aims in the treatment of MPS are to ameliorate the pain, increase muscle strength, and achieve a full range of motion (ROM) and the appropriate posture of the joint associated with the affected muscle.
+In addition, since MPS also adversely affects the individual's emotional state and disability status, it is important for treatment to yield psychosocial benefits as well.
+Studies have reported a higher risk of depression in individuals diagnosed with MPS than in healthy individuals.
+The relationship between depression level and pain severity is also noteworthy.
+Since pain leads to restrictions in functional activities, neck disability increases in parallel with the duration of MPS.

-Therapeutic methods in MPS include lifestyle modification, medications, stretching exercises, acupuncture, injections, manual therapy, ultrasound, LLLT (Low Level Laser Therapy) application, electrical stimulation, transcutaneous electrical nerve stimulation (TENS), mesotherapy, massage therapy, and biofeedback [9,10].
+Therapeutic methods in MPS include lifestyle modification, medications, stretching exercises, acupuncture, injections, manual therapy, ultrasound, low-level laser therapy (LLLT) applications, electrical stimulation, transcutaneous electrical nerve stimulation (TENS), mesotherapy, massage therapy, and biofeedback.
 Significant progress has been made in the diagnosis and treatment of MPS in recent years.
-However, no agreed disease management protocol has yet emerged [11].
-Light amplification by stimulated emission of radiation (LASER) therapy is a reliable physical therapeutic agent that has been employed for many years.
-Since the therapeutic LLLT dosage increases tissue temperature by less than 0.5°C, its effects are not thought to be due to warming alone.
-Various attempts have been made to explain the analgesic effect of LLLT [12].
-Another therapeutic LASER application is high-intensity laser therapy (HILT) application which is commonly used in the therapeutic protocols of physiotherapy.
-The main difference between HILT and LLLT, is that the more powerful beams (power >500 mW) are irradiated to penetrate deeper, bringing a desired high amount of multi-directional energy to deep tissues in a short time [13].
+However, no agreed disease management protocol has yet emerged.
+Light amplification by stimulated emission of radiation (LASER) therapy is a reliable physical therapeutic agent which has been employed for many years.
+Since the therapeutic LLLT dosage increases tissue temperature by less than 0.5 °C, its effects are not thought to be due to warming alone.
+Various attempts have been made to explain the analgesic effects of LLLT.
+Another therapeutic LASER application is the high-intensity laser therapy (HILT) application which is commonly used in the therapeutic protocols of physiotherapy.
+The main difference between HILT and LLLT is that the more powerful beams (power >500 mW) are irradiated to penetrate deeper, bringing the desired high amount of multi-directional energy to the deep tissues in a short time.
 Determining the effectiveness of LLLT in MPS and its biopsychosocial effects will make a significant contribution to the existing literature.

-The primary aim of the study was to investigate the impacts of LLLT on reducing pain intensity and disability, increasing neck ROM and emotional state in patients diagnosed with MPS.
+The primary aim of this study was to investigate the impacts of LLLT on reducing pain intensity and disability, and on increasing neck ROM and the emotional state in those patients diagnosed with MPS.